 First, did fate really hand you a lemon or was this merely your initial, unthinking response?
 Second, is a lemon really a bad thing, something that you would rather not have, but now that you do have it you will somehow salvage something by making lemonade?
 Finally, it is quite stressful to be handed a lemon until such time as you figure out how to make lemonade.
 Do you really have to go through this phase?

-No matter what happens to us in life we tend to think of it as "good" or "bad".
-And most of us tend to use the "bad" label three to ten times as often as the "good" label.
+No matter what happens to us in life we tend to think of it as "good" or "bad."
+And most of us tend to use the "bad" label 3 to 10 times as often as the "good" label.
 And when we say something is bad, the odds grow overwhelming that we will experience it as such.
 And that is when we need positive thinking.
 We have been given something bad, a real lemon, and we better scramble and make some lemonade out of it and salvage something out of this "bad" situation.

 How tiring and tiresome!